Paul McKeigue: Douma chemical attack

-Russian covert intelligence scandal
+Russian covert intelligence

 In March 2021, the BBC and The Times reported that McKeigue had been passing information about employees of the NGO Commission for International Justice and Accountability (CIJA) to a person he thought to be a Russian intelligence operative.
-McKeigue had an extended email correspondence with the person, who claimed to based in Brussels and who went by the name "Ivan."
+McKeigue had an extended email correspondence with the person, who claimed to be based in Brussels and who went by the name "Ivan."
 In addition to voluntarily providing "Ivan" with information about CIJA's staff members, McKeigue wrote about the location of CIJA's archives in which the organisation preserves evidence of war crimes committed by the Russian and Syrian governments in the Syrian Civil War.
-McKeigue also urged "Ivan" to investigate western journalists.
+McKeigue also urged "Ivan" to investigate Western journalists.

 The purported Russian agent's emails had in fact been written by members of CIJA as part of a sting operation targeting McKeigue and the SPM.
 CIJA sought to expose the organisation's and its members' support of the Syrian and Russian governments through the creation of a fake Russian intelligence agent.
 McKeigue subsequently stated that he had apologised to those involved, and denied any wrongdoing or illegal activities.

-Russian diplomat OPCW scandal
+Russian OPCW diplomat

 In April 2021, The Daily Beast reported that McKeigue and the SPM had direct contacts with Russian foreign ministry officials in four separate Russian embassies and that they were working in concert to support Syrian president Bashar al-Assad.
 During his communication with "Ivan," a person he believed to be a Russian intelligence operative, McKeigue indicated that WikiLeaks had put him in touch with Melinda Taylor, a lawyer connected with Julian Assange, to conduct 'lawfare' (meaning frivolous or harassing litigation) against the Organisation for the Prohibition of Chemical Weapons (OPCW).
 McKeigue said that he had worked with Stepan Ankeev of the Russian embassy in London to this end.

-Douma chemical attack conspiracy theory

-After the 2018 Douma chemical attack in which the Syrian government used chemical weapons on Syrian citizens, the SPM developed a conspiracy theory that the attack had been staged by the White Helmets civil defence organisation.
-The SPM published a paper, co-authored by McKeigue, in which a number of alternative theories about the attack in Douma were outlined.
-One SPM theory was that the White Helmets organisation had constructed gas chambers to kill citizens as part of an elaborate false flag scheme to lay blame for the deaths on the Syrian government.
-The false flag conspiracy theory was not original; rather, McKeigue had, “borrowed the gas chamber idea from a retired American pharmacologist, Denis O'Brien, who described in a self-published paper how it had come to him in a dream after he had eaten an anchovy pizza”.